5. Expelling people from their communities

 -

 There are significant sanctions risk in relation to Ukraine but also the possibility that technology and other value chains supply Russian aggression or launder stolen goods onto global markets.
-Check out the main boycott campaign B4Ukraine and if you have questions drop us a line.
+There are also risks connected to the evolving war economy in Ukraine.
+To start, check out the main boycott campaign B4Ukraine and if you have questions drop us a line.

 -